 Traditionally the first course of an Italian formal meal, this entree can be made with many different ingredients.
-This guide contains antipasto recipes
+This page contains antipasto recipes

 This is one of those recipes that tastes even better after a day or two :-)